 In-Person Learning Environment: Overviews and full Trainings are available in this format.
 We do not have an audience limit for Overviews, but Trainings should have between 10-40 participants.
 If you have a larger group for a Training request please contact us to discuss possible adaptation plans.

-Due to campus closures and staffing during the holidays and semester breaks, we will not be able to honor requests for the following dates leading into and during Spring 2023:
+Due to campus closures and staffing during the holidays and semester breaks, we will not be able to honor requests for the following dates during the summer and fall:

-- Monday, December 19 - Friday, January 6 (Semester and Holiday Break)
+- Wednesday, December 20 - Friday, January 5 (Semester/Holiday Break)

 - Monday, January 15 (Dr. Martin Luther King Jr., Day)

 - Friday, March 15 (Spring Break, Staff Holiday)